top of page

 Stories of Students Who Chose a Different Path

 Across India, students who once struggled with limited placement options have found new opportunities through international education.
-Some have pursued advanced degrees in specialized fields, while others have transitioned into global industries through internships and research programs.
-These stories are not about instant success but about choosing a direction that aligned with long-term goals and interests.
+Some have pursued advanced degrees in specialized fields, while others transitioned into global industries through internships and research programs.
+These stories highlight that success is not always instant; it often involves choosing a direction that aligns with long-term goals and interests.

 Graduate in cap and gown stands at a forked path holding a diploma, facing signs: "Study Abroad" and "Job Hunt," with a globe nearby.